 - Improv Everywhere.
 One of the more famous demonstrations of improv, it's a (now huge) organization of people who get together and "cause scenes" (that are all perfectly legal), with interactions of shocked bystanders being completely improvised.

 - Literally every major city (at least, in America) usually has an improv comedy show.
-Second City has very much popularized the art that lead to wider exposure on Whose Line.
+Second City has very much popularized the art — the troupe was the first of its kind in North America — and has heavily impacted the art of improv worldwide.
+Second City's methods received much wider exposure with Whose Line and Saturday Night Live, both of which draw heavily from SC alums.